List of Coronation Street characters introduced in 2025: Deena Becker

-Deena Becker, portrayed by Sarah White, is a mediator who appeared on 1 September 2025.
+Deena Becker, portrayed by former Brookside actress Sarah White, is a mediator who appeared on 1 September 2025.
 She appears as part of the divorce proceedings between Theo (James Cartwright) and Danielle Silverton (Natalie Anderson).
 Her casting was announced on 10 July 2025 and White would only appear in one episode.
 After her guest appearance, Joe Crutchley from Manchester Evening News spoke about White's appearance: "It's safe to say that the mediator Deena sparked plenty of chatter as fans immediately recognised the actress playing her."